11 easy tips for a fluffy sponge cake

 Sponge cakes have a delicate batter that works best when it’s baked as soon as possible.
 To reduce the amount of time between making the batter and getting it in the oven, weigh and measure all the ingredients before you start, ensure your cake pan is ready to go, and have the oven preheating.

 Whipping the eggs is a very important part of the process, so don’t skimp on the time!
-This step incorporates as much air into the eggs as possible.
-This step is what leavens the cake and will give you a light and fluffy sponge.
+You need to incorporate as much air into the eggs as possible, as this is what levels the cake and will give you a light and fluffy sponge.

 Set a timer for 7 minutes and allow the electric mixer to do the work before adding any sugar.
 The eggs should triple in volume and look pale, thick and shiny.